 It’s important to recognize that for whatever reason, your relationship didn’t work out.
 You can give yourself closure right now by deciding that the breakup is for the best and that in its final state, the relationship was irretrievably broken.
 This is enough for you to start the process of moving on.

-5. Hitting Them up for Sex
+5. Hitting Them Up for Hook Up

 6. Keeping a Few of Your Ex’ Items so That You Have an Excuse to Give Them Back Later…

 “Out of sight, out of mind” applies here perfectly.

 7. Wanting a Jerk Back

 Other breakup mistakes include wanting your Ex back.
 If your ex was genuinely not a good person or good for you, trying to get them back is just going to get you more abuse.
 Getting an ex who was wrong for you back is clearly horrible for your life as a whole.

 While I understand that right now you are mourning the loss of your relationship, that doesn’t mean that if you got them back that it would automatically make you feel okay.
 Learn to recognize the difference between mourning because someone is gone and genuinely recognizing that someone was good for you and want them back in your life.